allenh1/BenchCookieCompiler/README.md

 There is a general syntax for input.

 ```
-<typename> please ? > varname
+<typename> please? > varname
 ```

 This reads a typename from stdin and puts it, nicely, in varname.
+Also, notice that lack of space on the word please.
+That's very important.

 About: